d4n3sh/thedaneshproject/content/posts/2008-01-27-rambo-4-my-review.md

 _**Final words:**_

 A must watch movie for those with a strong stomach and a passion for mindless brutality.
-Don&#8217;t go in expecting to see the old Rambo, open your mind and you shall enjoy.
+Don't go in expecting to see the old Rambo, open your mind and you shall enjoy.

 My favorite part from the movie is when the enemy confronting John Rambo get taken down by a head shot from the sniper.
 His damn head explodes on screen&#8230;.BAM!!